turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 For a more in-depth perspective on the network that you already have, check out Wharton professor and author of *Give and Take: A Revolutionary Approach to Success* Adam Grant's post [Finding the Hidden Value in Your Network](https://www.huffingtonpost.com/adam-grant/finding-the-hidden-value-_1_b_3458536.html)

+#### How
+Now that you've identified the why and the who, let's think about *how* you can build these relationship:

+* Cold outreach: reaching out to contacts at companies you don't already have a connection with
+* Events: attending meetups, conferences, and participating in hackathons that aren't connected to Turing
+* Open Source: contribute to projects not affiliated with Turing

+Embracing outreach and networking will help you both in your initial job search after Turing and in your overall career

 #### Put the COLD in Cold Outreach
 When creating a completely new relationship, here are some tips: